padawan-php/padawan.php/README.md

 Currently it have basic completion for classes and methods based on doc comments and methods signature.

-See this short video to see what it can already do(image is clickable) [![ScreenShot](http://i1.ytimg.com/vi/Y54P2N1T6-I/maxresdefault.jpg)](https://www.youtube.com/watch?v=Y54P2N1T6-I)
+Watch this short video to see what it can already do(image is clickable) [![ScreenShot](http://i1.ytimg.com/vi/Y54P2N1T6-I/maxresdefault.jpg)](https://www.youtube.com/watch?v=Y54P2N1T6-I)

 Project